-Machine science is one of the oldest and most traditional of the engineering sciences characterized by a strong desire to think differently and effect change in the world.
+Machine science is one of the oldest and most traditional of the engineering sciences, characterised by a strong desire to think differently and effect change in the world.

-The teaching combines theoretical studies and laboratory exercises in modern environment with advanced methods to ensure that you will have excellent skills for your future career in both academia and industry.
+The teaching combines theoretical studies and laboratory exercises in a modern environment with advanced methods to ensure that you will have excellent skills for your future career in both academia and industry.

 Teaching and research are carried out in close cooperation with enterprises and other universities and research institutions.